alirezafarzipour/Pinecone-AI-Search-Toolkit/README.md

 ## Semantic Search

-This module performs **semantic search** on the [Quora dataset](https://quoradata.quora.com/) by embedding textual data and leveraging Pinecone for efficient similarity matching.
+This module performs **semantic search** on the quora dataset by embedding textual data and leveraging Pinecone for efficient similarity matching.
 The embeddings are generated using the `SentenceTransformer` model, and the Pinecone index is configured with cosine similarity for search.

 ### Key Features:
 - Embedding textual data using **SentenceTransformer**: